lparam/xSocks-windows/README.md

-Xsocks for Windows
+xSocks for Windows
 =======================
-A [xsocks](https://github.com/lparam/xsocks) client for Windows
+A [xSocks](https://github.com/lparam/xSocks) client for Windows

 #### Features